mujahidriazpk/ShopADoc/wp-content/plugins/wp-persistent-login/readme.txt

 This plugin honours the 'Remember Me' checkbox.
 It is checked by default, but if it is unchecked the user won't be remembered.

 ### Premium Version
 There is a premium version of the plugin for those who want more control.
+Visit [persistentlogin.com](https://persistentlogin.com) to learn more.

 The premium plan offers the following features: